nablang/nablang/doc/nabla/keyword-summary.md

     not and or xor

-control flow (12)
+control flow (11)

-    if else case when ensure fall_through
+    if else case
+    when ensure end
-    while wend do end for select
+    while wend do
+    make pick

 jumps must be inside `while`/`wend`/`do` (can we jump inside lambda?)
 (2)